sagarsunny24/user-management-interface/README.md

 # User Management Interface
-A responsive Todo App built with HTML, CSS, and Vanilla JavaScript that allows users to add, edit, delete, and manage tasks efficiently.
-The application uses Local Storage for persistent task management and dynamically categorizes tasks as ongoing, pending, or completed based on deadlines and completion status.

 A responsive user management interface built with vanilla HTML, CSS and JavaScript

 # Documentation of JavaScript code